Canadian Council of the Blind

 About Canadian Council of the Blind:

-Canadian Council of the Blind runs a Mobile Eye Clinics program (MEC) which performs eye exams at schools, youth centres, and seniors’ homes.
-CCB reports that untreated vision problems can negatively impact kids’ learning and puts seniors at a greater risk of falling.
+Canadian Council of the Blind runs a Mobile Eye Clinics program that performs eye exams at schools, youth centres, and seniors’ homes.
+CCB reports almost 30% of children tested have undetected vision issues and 56% of seniors examined have one or more vision diseases or conditions.

-CCB’s Get Together With Technology (GTT) program is a community-based program that provides technology training by, and for, people who are visually impaired.
-The program offers one-on-one support (face-to-face, online and by phone), monthly user group meetings, workshops, teleconferences and online information sharing through blog posts and Social Media channels.
+CCB’s Get Together With Technology program provides technology training for people who are visually impaired.
+The program offers one-on-one support and monthly user group meetings.

-CCB’s Health and Fitness program aims to engage, educate and empower people who are blind or visually impaired to live an active and healthy lifestyle.
-Information and content is delivered through podcasts, blog posts, YouTube videos, email group lists, Twitter, Facebook and one-on-one telephone coaching.
+CCB’s Health and Fitness program aims to educate and empower people who are blind or visually impaired to live an active and healthy lifestyle.
+CCB also advocates for accessibility and best practice eye-care services.

 My anchor